NoMacca/seatingplanner/README.md

 3. Undo functionality
 4. Edit Class-name (add this stage you can just copy a class and rename it)
 5. Clean up code

+6. Improve on boarding flows
+7. No selection state in the seating plan to show where a student would be placed when added.